Big brands set to miss plastic sustainability targets | Science-Environment

 Dozens of major brands have in recent years set targets to increase plastic recycling and reduce the use of single-use packaging in partnership with the Ellen MacAurthur Foundation, as part of efforts to burnish their green credentials.
 The headline pledge was that 100% of plastic packaging would be reusable, recyclable or compostable by 2025, but this goal will "almost certainly be missed by most organisations", the environmental group's report said.

-Nestle said these targets were hampered by a lack of government recycling infrastruture globally, noting that it had reduced the amount of virgin plastic it uses by 8% since 2018.
-Pepsi, Coca-Cola and Mars did not immediately respond to requests for comment.
+Nestle said these targets were hampered by a lack of government recycling infrastructure globally, noting that it had reduced the amount of virgin plastic it uses by 8% since 2018.
+Mars said it is making progress in tackling plastic waste and investing hundreds of millions of dollars to redesign thousands of packaging components.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)